-One of the Curriculum dedicated course exam, chosen by the student, finalized to assess the teaching skills of the doctoral student, has to be in the form of an academic lecture of about 30 minutes on a course topic: the lecture has to be structured as if it were addressed to a potential audience of students who need to learn the subject.
+One of the Curriculum dedicated course exams, chosen by the student, finalized to assess the teaching skills of the doctoral student, has to be in the form of an academic lecture of about 30 minutes on a course topic: the lecture has to be structured as if it were addressed to a potential audience of students who need to learn the subject.
 The lecture has to be described in an analytical and sequential way, properly detailing several aspects to improve the understanding of the subject, or of any complex logical steps; assistive computer tools can be used only if strictly necessary, such as to support the description of complex objects.
 This exam has to be done by each doctoral student, regardless of the chosen training plan, as it is mandatory to be admitted to the final exam.

 The other Curriculum dedicated course exams will be held in the form of project report or otherwise agreed with the teacher.
 The positively passed exam will be validated by the teacher responsible of the course, which will fill in the "Passed exam" form (see Appendix 10.2) and sign the student record book.
-The form must be delivered to the School Secretary by the student who has passed the exam.
+The form must be delivered to the Course Secretary by the student who has passed the exam.

 If a doctoral student attends a university course/module, it is assumed that the student also carries out the relative course exam; in this case, after successfully passing the exam, the course is assigned a number of ECTS credits equivalent to the course CFU's.
 The exam must be certified by the teacher of the course by signing the student record book and filling in the "Passed exam" form (Appendix 10.2).
-The completed form must be delivered by the student to the School Secretary.
+The completed form must be delivered by the student to the Course Secretary.

 Some doctoral students have, as their main research task, the extensive development of codes/software packages for a potential distribution to other users, or the integration of routines/software libraries in already existing professional software.
-In these cases the student has to comply with the standards commonly used for software development.
-For this purpose, appropriate documentation is available on the School website.
-These doctoral students will have to demonstrate the understanding of these standards and the application in their software codes by means of a "software review".
-The software review is an Ooptional exam in which these students must properly describe the structure of the piece of software made.
-The software review (supervised by Prof. Casotto) is dedicated to the students of the third year; this exam involves the acquisition of two ECTS credits.
+In these cases, the students have to comply with the standards commonly used for software development, and for this purpose appropriate documentation can be made available.
+These doctoral students will have to demonstrate the understanding of these standards and their application in the developed software codes.
+This can be done by means of a "software review", which is an optional exam where these students must properly describe the structure of the piece of software made.
+The software review (supervised by Prof. Casotto) is dedicated to the students of the third year; this exam involves the acquisition of 2 ECTS credits.